enebular/docs/en/Releases/index.md

 # enebular Release Notes {#enebular}

-## 2.4.4(September 7th, 2018)
+## 2.4.4 (September 7th, 2018)

 ### New

-* An improvelemnt has been done and now an user can rename InfoTypes
+* An improvement has been done and now an user can rename InfoTypes
 * We have published the English version of "Use Cases" and "About enebular" pages

 ### Fixed

 * An incomplete feature "Ask about Enterprise Plan" has accidentally been released, and it has now been deleted
-* Fixed an issue which partially prevented to reserve paid licenses
+* Fixed an issue where licenses cannot be reserved
 * Fixed an issue which prevented Dashboards and Graphics from being saved
+* Fixed an issue which caused InfoMotion-embedded pages to fail to show graphs when the browser which opens them is not logged into enebular

 ### Changed